Okendo

 Removing any apps, plugins, or scripts that are no longer in use frees up valuable resources and improves site performance, benefiting your users and your reviews program.

-Thanks to Okendo’s rigorous and continuous optimization practices, businesses can foster trust, nurture a sense of community, capture useful buyer insights, and increase conversions through the power of authentic customer reviews and user-generated content — all without worrying about slow loading times cutting into their bottom line.
+Thanks to Okendo’s rigorous and continuous optimization practices, brands can foster trust, nurture a sense of community, capture useful shopper insights, and increase conversions through the power of authentic high-quality reviews and user-generated content — all without worrying about slow loading times.

 Ready to learn more?